What Happened to Bananarama?

-Perhaps no other band personifies 80s culture and style than Bananarama, whose New Wave tendencies were not only inherent in their music but in their videos and their style (Aqua Net, anyone?) as well.
+No other band personified 80s culture better than Bananarama, whose new wave tendencies were not only inherent in their music but in their videos and their style (Aqua Net, anyone?) as well.
 They had numerous Top 10 hits in their home country, the U.K., and then came over to the United States as part of the British Invasion, scoring three Top 10 hits, including the No. 1 smash “Venus.”

 But what happened to Bananarama after the 80s British Invasion subsided?